brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ This reading and scanning requires a part of your attention, it puts a load on your brain.
 It's a thing you need to focus on.

-^ I like to put it like this: reading and scanning code requires a certain amount of human memory space to be used.
+^ I like to put it like this: reading and scanning code requires a certain amount of human memory space.
 And that memory can't be used for anything else.

 ---